Universal Investment

 Universal Investment is a group of companies headquartered in Frankfurt am Main with three regulated investment companies based in Germany, Luxembourg and Ireland.
 Biggest part is Universal-Investment Gesellschaft mbH, founded in 1968.
 Core offerings are investment fund services and management company services for asset management companies and institutional investors.
 The company launches and administers funds for all asset classes such as securities, alternative investments and real estate.

-According to its own information, the group manages more than 740 billion euros in about 1,900 funds with about 1,000 employees.
+Universal Investment manages more than a trillion euros in about 2,000 funds with over 1,700 employees.
 The company is an affiliate member of Investment Association.
 With Universal-Investment-Luxembourg S.A., Universal Investment is also active in Luxembourg, where it is one of the 20 largest management companies with assets under administration of 108 billion euros.